mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 - or fingernails if human – removed.
 Mid-level gangsters sometimes wear collected teeth and claws on a necklace.

-The Antareans have an interstellar presence but tend to avoid long- term ownership of starship assets.
+The Antareans have an interstellar presence but tend to avoid long-term ownership of starship assets.
 Instead, they hijack small traders for temporary use and hack the software of liner and freighter corporations to obtain free passage and cargo space to transport personnel and goods.
 The Core's Ekilati Onati chapter are most active on Aarza